Junsu0213/BrainLab_RealTimeSSVEP/README.md

-# integrated wheelchair and robotic arm control system for enhancing functional independence of the physically disabled
+# Integrated Wheelchair and Robotic Arm Control System for Enhancing Functional Independence of the Physically Disabled